Try Semrush

 It shows you content that people share and link to MONTHS after it first went live:

-This is quickly becoming my FAVORITE ways to find killer topics.
+This is quickly becoming one of our FAVORITE ways to find killer topics.

 First, head to a conference website in your niche.